subwilven/Tell-a-Joke/README.md

+# Tell a Joke
+Android App built from scratch to be submitted as the fourth project at Udacity Android Nanodegree program Edit Add topics

-# Gradle for Android and Java Final Project
+# Gradle for Android

 In this project, I created an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
 The finished app will consist